 Q: How do I know if I have an oil tank on my property or house I am buying?

 Aside from a tank scan there is no way to know for sure if a underground oil tank is present.
-A tank search only cost $100 and could save you thousands of dollars in the future.
-You should assume any home built before 1985 to have a tank unless you have a tank search report.
+A tank search only cost $125 and could save you thousands of dollars in the future.
+You should assume any home that is in a neighborhood built built before 1985 to have a tank unless you have a tank search report.
 There are some easy to identify signs of heating oil tanks such as vent pipes, supply lines, and fill pipes in the yard.
 There are other harder to see indications as well.

 Q: What happens after a tank is found during the oil tank sweep?

 After a tank is found soil samples are scheduled and taken.
 Depending on the results of the soil samples the next steps can be negotiated between the buyer and seller.
 Rush Locates doesn’t perform soil samples but refers another highly rated environmental construction and remediation company in the Portland area.
 The head locator Jack used to work for this company and trained their tank locator.

 Q: Who pays for the tank sweep, soil samples, and tank decommissioning?

 Usually the buyer will pay for the tank scan during the inspection period and they will usually pay for the soil samples when a tank is found.
 The seller, as the owner of the oil tank and any oil spill problem is usually on the hook for paying for decommissioning (~$1,000) and and remediation that is needed.
 See the underground oil tank decommissioning FAQ page for more info.

 Q: Do you need access inside for the tank scan?